qarnot/qarnot-jupyterlab-binder/README.md

 ### Note about reusing output bucket
 * There is a an optional check box to use the previous output bucket as an input bucket.
+* You can change the name of which output bucket you want to use with the text field.
 * This feature is used for picking up where you last left off from your work session on Qarnot.
 * It can contain the following files:
   * your previous notebooks along with their respective checkpoints so you can continue to work on them in a seamless way